What is Lyme disease?

 Who can get Lyme disease?

 People of any age can get Lyme disease, particularly those who spend a significant amount of time in outdoor activities.
 It occurs most commonly during the late spring and early summer months, but can occur during the fall and winter.
 Dogs, cats and horses also can get Lyme disease.

 How is Lyme disease spread?

-The bacteria that cause Lyme disease are transmitted through the bites of infected ticks.
+The bacteria that cause Lyme disease are spread through the bites of infected ticks.
 In the Eastern U.S., the only tick known to spread Lyme disease is the blacklegged tick (formerly called the “deer tick”).
 Spread of the Lyme disease bacteria from an infected tick to a person is not likely to occur unless the tick has been attached to the person’s body for at least 36 hours.
 Lyme disease is not known to be spread to humans from other insects or animals, or from one person to another.
-It occurs most commonly during the late spring and early summer months, but can occur during the fall and winter.

 What are the symptoms of Lyme disease?